Satkriti889/Satkriti889/README.md

 📍 Kathmandu, Nepal
 📧 satkritikhadka2061@gmail.com
-📱 9861860798
 🌐 [My Portfolio](https://satkriti.onrender.com)

 ---

 ## 🧑‍💻 About Me

-I'm passionate about technology and coding, especially Python.
-I enjoy learning new tools and building software that solves real-world problems.
-I take pride in writing clean and efficient code.
+I am a tech enthusiast from with a strong passion for Python and coding.
+I enjoy learning new tools and building practical software that solves real-world problems.
+I focus on writing clean, efficient code and creating user-friendly applications that add real value.

 ---